connexcs/docs/ratecard.md

 #<h2>Uploading a File</h2>

-Next to the Add New Provider Card button, there is an “Upload File” button.
+Next to the <b>Add New Provider Card</b> button, there is an <b>“Upload File”</b> button.
 Click on it and a new page will open, showing the files that are already uploaded, if any.

 <img src="https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/upload-file.png" alt="upload-file"/>

 Users can upload a file by following these steps:
-1. Click on Upload file button.
+1. Click on <b>Upload</b> file button.
 2. Browse a file from the system.
 3. Upload it.